Jacob Alick-Wiencke

 Jacob Alick-Wiencke (born 3 November 1999) is a Papua New Guinea international rugby league footballer who plays as a er or for the Leigh Leopards in the Super League.

 Early life

 Alick-Wiencke was born in Brisbane, Australia.
-His late grandmother was born in Daru, Papua New Guinea.
+His late grandparents were born in Daru, Papua New Guinea.

 Career

 Alick-Wiencke made his international debut for Papua New Guinea in their 24-14 victory over Fiji in the 2022 Pacific Test.
 In round 19 of the 2023 NRL season, Alick made his first grade debut for the Gold Coast against the Dolphins.
 Alick represented PNG at the 2021 World Cup held in 2022.

 Alick played a total of five matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 In round 12 of the 2024 NRL season, he played his first NRL match of 2024 in the Gold Coast Titans upset win over the Brisbane Broncos 36-34, he had 9 runs for 100m, a try assist, 27 tackles playing at centre.
 He played six games throughout 2024 as the club finished 14th on the table.
 On 19 November 2024, the Titans announced that Alick-Wiencke had re-signed with the club for the 2025 season.